viraj19r/notes/gitcheats.md

 Convert a local directory into a repository
  `` git init ``

-Add the origin remote repo
-`` git remote add origin (link of repo) ``
+Add the origin remote repo(when a local repo is already created and clone the same local repo with remote) `` git remote add origin (link of repo) ``

 Set the master branch to upstream